Most android TV boxes come with limited storage which sometimes needs to be expanded.

 If you run into this problem the box may need updating.

 … Some boxes running android 5.0 will crash if SD-card does not have a disk label name.

 Most SD-cards have a label name but if this happens to you it is simple to put the SD-card into a computer and give it a name.

 Adding more storage to an android TV box is easy with a SD-card.

 Keep in mind a flash drive or external hard drive can also be used by most units.

-A flash drive is a good option to transfer files or as a quick fix when no SD-card is available, but since it sticks out so far not a good long term solution.
+A flash drive is a good option to transfer files quickly or as a quick fix when no SD-card is available, but since it sticks out so far it is usually a good long term solution.

 A hard drive is good for a large storage library such as when many movies need to be stored or music files.

-A SD-card is a good long term solution to add to a units built in storage and be out of the way inserted into the box.
+A SD-card is a good long term solution to add to a unit and be out of the way since it is inserted into the box.